Seethakoka Chilaka

-Seethakoka Chilaka is a 1981 Indian Telugu-language teen romance film directed by Bharathiraja.
-The film was produced by Edida Nageswara Rao on Poornodaya Movie Creations banner and was simultaneously shot in Tamil as Alaigal Oivathillai.
+Seethakoka Chilaka is a 1981 Indian Telugu-language teen romantic drama film directed by Bharathirajaa.
+The film was produced by Edida Nageswara Rao via Poornodaya Movie Creations banner and was simultaneously shot in Tamil as Alaigal Oivathillai.
 Karthik (credited as Murali) played the lead role in both versions of the film, alongside Mucherla Aruna in this version, marking the career debut for both actors.
 The film won five Nandi Awards.

 The film was retrospectively featured in the Indian Panorama section of the 9th International Film Festival of India, 1983.
 It was remade by Bharathiraja in Hindi as Lovers in 1983.

 Plot

-Raghu, a young man from a village, spends his days roaming with his friends, teasing girls in the area.
-One day, a new resident, Karuna, arrives in the village.
-Raghu and his friends initially make mischief with her, but upon discovering that she is the sister of the feared David, they become wary of her.
-Raghu’s mother, a classical music teacher, begins instructing Karuna, who wishes to learn classical singing.
-Over time, Raghu and Karuna fall in love.
+Raghu, a reckless young man from a remote village, spends his days loitering with his friends and pestering local girls.
+The village dynamic shifts when a new resident, Karuna, arrives.
+Raghu and his friends initially try to harass her, but quickly back off upon discovering she is the sister of the feared local figure, David.
+Meanwhile, Raghu’s mother, a classical music teacher, begins giving singing lessons to Karuna.
+As Karuna frequents the house for her classes, she and Raghu gradually fall in love.

 However, their relationship faces opposition due to religious and social differences.
 Karuna is a Christian, while Raghu is a Hindu.
 Additionally, David, Karuna’s brother, is a feared figure in the village and may act violently if he discovers their love.
 Despite the societal and familial disapproval, Raghu and Karuna continue their relationship.
 Eventually, they decide to leave the village, choosing to escape the constraints of their community and pursue their love freely.